nsarode/langgraph_playground/Readme.md

 The chains above are good examples of `stateless` chains that are good with a give specific task but can't make any conditional decisions e.g. what action to take if an email is determined to require escalation

+3. Build state graph and assign to a workflow

 # Learnings
 - LLM did an excellent job of accurately extracting relevant fields using the type hints and description parameters declared in the `NoticeEmailExtractor` class definition and prompt.
 No type conversion logic was necessary.
+- From a LangGraph DAG perspective, node = action that graph can take, edge = controls the direction of flow of data between nodes i.e. tells which node to pass the state to next.
+In general, all node functions accept the graph state, perform some action, update the graph state, and return the graph state